-The Le Creuset Skillet pan is one of our best-selling pans in the store.
-As you know, at Claudia&Julia we have historically been great specialists in iron utensils, and we want to answer the most common questions about one of the most iconic pieces from Le Creuset, the skillet pan.
-In addition, we hope to convey to you why we are great lovers of this frying pan, which is as versatile as it is beautiful and durable.
+The Le Creuset Skillet is one of the pans we sell the most in the store.
+As you know, at Claudia&Julia we are historically great specialists in iron utensils, and we want to answer the most common questions about one of the most iconic pieces of Le Creuset, the skillet pan.
+In addition, we hope to tell you why we are great lovers of this pan, which is as versatile as it is beautiful and durable.

 In this post you will see: